tony-aw/squarebrackets/README.md

 ## Description

-Provides subset methods (supporting both non-recursive and recursive S3 classes) that may be more convenient alternatives to the `[` and `[<-` operators, whilst maintaining similar performance.
+Provides subset methods (supporting both atomic and recursive S3 classes) that may be more convenient alternatives to the `[` and `[<-` operators, whilst maintaining similar performance.